dreamofwhy/FirstGitPractice/README.md

 10. On the web: Go to your GitHub account and make a Pull Request back to cs360f14/FirstGitPractice

-10. Go look at your pull request on cs360f14/FirstGitPractice.
+11. Go look at your pull request on cs360f14/FirstGitPractice.

-11. Now I want you to change the Author's name to either ALL CAPS or all lowercase letters.
+12. Now I want you to change the Author's name to either ALL CAPS or all lowercase letters.
 Use Geany to do this locally.

-12. `git add dataFile.md`
+13. `git add dataFile.md`

-13. `git commit -m “added an Author ALL CAPS!”`
+14. `git commit -m “added an Author ALL CAPS!”`

-14. `git push origin AddAuthors`
+15. `git push origin AddAuthors`

-15. Go look at your pull request on cs360f14/FirstGitPractice.
+16. Go look at your pull request on cs360f14/FirstGitPractice.
 Does it reflect the new commits?

+17. `git checkout master`

-16. Finally, `git merge AddAuthors` copy the commits from AddAuthors over to main
+18. Finally, `git merge --no-ff AddAuthors` copy the commits from AddAuthors over to master

 ###Further Documenation###
 [Fork A Repo] (https://help.github.com/articles/fork-a-repo)